-It’s been a while since we’ve double-tapped on an arty photo of a friend’s boarding pass, but with the news borders are opening up between NSW and SA, and with the relaxation of border closures in other states, you can pretty much guarantee the cliché snap will reappear on your feed soon.
+It’s been a while since we’ve double-tapped on an arty photo of a friend’s boarding pass, but with the news of a travel bubble finally opening between Australia and New Zealand, not to mention the prediction of more travel bubbles to follow, you can bet the cliché snap will reappear on your feed soon.

-You yourself may be excited to capture that pic of your own boarding pass — holding it up to the plane window with your freshly painted nails, glass of bubbles optional, as you head off on your first interstate trip post-iso.
+You yourself may be excited to capture that pic of your own boarding pass — holding it up to the plane window in a wistful manner, glass of bubbles in hand, as you head off on your first international trip post-pandemic.

 But doing exactly that can result in your details being scammed, and in some cases, your money stolen.
 Here’s how.